EleonoraDnt/Energy-overload-prediction/README.md

 - Weather conditions
 - Urban activity data

-Data is not included due to size constraints.
+Dataset is not included due to size constraints.

 ---